We are a Christian Church

 Regular members of the congregation

-Our regular congregation for our morning services is about 115-120, with evening service reaching 40-45.
+In normal times, our regular congregation for our morning services is 80 to 100 worshippers, with evening services 25-45.
 These are people who, in one way or another, are pointing towards Jesus Christ in their faith journey.

-Our church membership currently stands at 108.
+Our church membership currently stands at just over one hundred.
 This means that they have committed to support the work, witness, and financial needs of the church.
 For reasons of privacy the names of members are not given here.
+Thje work of the church is not left solely to the paid staff - Ministers and Youth Worker - the volunteer workforce of our members keeps all the regular activities staffed an operatng smoothly.

 The deacons are appointed by the church members.
 Together with the minister the deacons are responsible for the spiritual leadership and practical management of the church.
-From this group where possible the church members elect a secretary and a treasurer.
+They are also the legal Trustees of the church.
+From this group, where possible, the church members elect a secretary and a treasurer.

 The minister gives spiritual leadership to the church, leads services, preaches, and offers pastoral care to the church family.
-Our minister is the Revd Heather Marsden.
-We are pleased to have Mrs Hazel Hunting working with us part time as a Minister in Training while she undertakes studies at Spurgeons College, one of the Baptist Colleges that equip students for taking on preaching, pastoral and and other Church work.
+We have a vacancy at the moment and are seeking to appoint a new minister.
+The process can take from a few months up to a year but we are delighted that during this 'interregnum', as a period wihout a minister is known, we have Mrs Hazel Hunting working with us part time as a Minister in Training.
+Hazel is undertaking studies at Spurgeons College, one of the Baptist Colleges that equip students for taking on preaching, pastoral and other Church work.
+Her time with our church gives her valuable practical experience in preaching, teaching, pastoral work and church management.
+Hazel gains support and oversight from an experienced minister during her training.

 Click here to read details of our child protection arrangements.